bryanlear/rosetta-martini-gromacs-protein-md/README.md

 ---

-To calculate difference matrix (WT vs Mutant block 1 and block 3), WT was ran again with the same block composition as mutant.
+To calculate difference matrix (WT vs Mutant block 1 and block 3), WT was analyzed again with the same block composition as mutant.